tiagosiebler/bybit-api/README.md

 [1]: https://www.npmjs.com/package/bybit-api

-Node.js, JavaScript & TypeScript SDK for the Bybit REST APIs and WebSockets:
+Professional Node.js, JavaScript & TypeScript SDK for the Bybit REST APIs and WebSockets:

 - Complete integration with all Bybit REST APIs & WebSockets, including the WebSocket API.
 - Actively maintained with a modern, promise-driven interface.
-- TypeScript support (with type declarations for most API requests & responses).
+- TypeScript support (thorough type declarations for most API requests & responses, including WS API).
+- JavaScript support (TypeScript not required but definitely recommended).
-- Thorough end-to-end tests making real API calls & WebSocket connections, validating any changes before they reach npm.
+- Thorough & automatic end-to-end tests making real API calls & WebSocket connections, validating any changes before they reach npm.
 - Proxy support via axios integration.
-- Robust WebSocket integration with configurable connection heartbeats & automatic reconnect then resubscribe workflows.
+- Robust WebSocket consumer integration with configurable heartbeats & automatic reconnect then resubscribe workflows.
-  - Event driven messaging.
+  - Event driven messaging
   - Smart websocket persistence
     - Automatically handle silent websocket disconnections through timed heartbeats, including the scheduled 24hr disconnect.
-    - Automatically handle listenKey persistence and expiration/refresh.
+    - Automatically handle authentication.
     - Emit `reconnected` event when dropped connection is restored.
 - WebSocket API integration, with two design patterns to choose from:
   - Asynchronous promise-driven responses:
-      - This behaves very much like a REST API.
+      - Make requests like a REST API, using the WebSocket API.
 No need to subscribe to asynchronous events.
       - Send commands with the await sendWSAPIRequest(...) method.
       - Await responses to commands directly in the fully typed sendWSAPIRequest() call.
       - The method directly returns a promise.
 Use a try/catch block for convenient error handling without the complexity of asynchronous WebSockets.